stock

 The Business Case: Revenue, Retention, and Manufacturer Relationships

-The financial argument for investing in concierge pharmacy patient access infrastructure is built on a straightforward calculation — and the numbers are significant enough to warrant serious operational attention.
+The financial argument for investing in concierge pharmacy patient-access infrastructure rests on a straightforward calculation — and the numbers are significant enough to warrant serious operational attention.

 Revenue Impact Model — 200 New Biologic Patients / Month